Esquirio/esquirio/README.md

 ## Hi there 👋
+I'm Fernando Esquirio Torres, an Embedded Software Engineer/Application Engineer with a strong background in C/C++ for embedded systems.
+Currently, I'm working at u-blox as an application engineer and provide second-line support to resolve technical issues and deliver customer solutions.
+My expertise includes RTOS, Bluetooth, Wi-Fi, and robotics, alongside technical writing and teaching.
+I am skilled at solving complex technical problems and providing practical, innovative solutions

 <!--
 **Esquirio/esquirio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.